nismod/open-gira/config/ARC/README.md

 laptop to a cluster.
 However there are a few differences, notably using a `profile` (discussed here).

+All of the discussion below assumes you have a terminal open on one of the ARC or HTC login nodes.
+I suggest using HTC as its hardware is more appropriate.

 ## Python environment

 ### Micromamba